OUR TEAM

 Catherine E. Burns, Ph.D. works with The Nature Conservancy, California Chapter and is Associate Director, Water and Habitat for Nature

-Stephanie Eby, Ph.D. is a visiting lecturer at Assumption College, Framingham State University, and Northeastern University
+Stephanie Eby, Ph.D. is a Teaching Professor at Northeastern University

 Sally Koerner, Ph.D. is an Assistant Professor at the University of North Carolina- Greensboro